Ioannis-Triantafyllakis/MSc_Business_Analytics_Projects/Projects/FinBERT-&-LSTM-based-Tech-Stocks-Trading-Assistant_WebApp/README.md

 *In the following figure, we can see that Paypal's stock has a "Downtrend and No Signal" outlook currently (since the white line < red line), according to the MACD:*
 ![MACD](MACD_example.PNG "MACD example") </br>
 </br>

+## Final Thoughts
+None of the above methods is used alone for stocks trading, so we expect that using them all together when deciding the next trade is the best solution.
+After manually testing this simple, yet intuitive web app, we concluded that it can be valuable mostly when all 3 tools "agree" on their outlooks.